 But what if you’re already on a PEO?
 “There’s no magical answer for when a company has outgrown it,” advises Derek.
 However, it may be time to rethink your PEO relationship when you’re craving more input into your policies, people processes, and culture.
 And of course, if you don’t want to pay for a bunch of services and features you’re not using.

 The key?
 Take your time, and shop around.
-Talk to other businesses like yours, and see what HR services they recommend for a company of your size.
+Talk to other businesses like yours, and see what small business HR services they recommend for a company of your size.
 And before you know it, you’ll find a fix to those gnarly HR growing pains.